Hoogly/hoogly.github.io/src/content/blog/why-your-best-people-are-leaving.md

 **Are we truly listening—or are we just surveying?**

 If you're building a people-first culture and want support turning engagement into retention, let's talk.
-Our calendar is open: [https://calendly.com/hoogly/mohit-midha](https://calendly.com/hoogly/mohit-midha)
+[Our calendar is always open](https://calendly.com/hoogly/30min).

 💛
 *Anitta*